zakcali/haplomat2arlequin/README.md

 # haplomat2arlequin
-converts HLA data from Hapl-o-Mat to Arlequin
+converts HLA data from Hapl-o-Mat to Arlequin.

-This is not a server server side program.
-Written in pure JavaScript, so you must save html file to your computer, start it in a browser, by double clicking the html file.
-Your csv or tab-delimited file must be in your disk, and you must load it by using haplomat2arlequin.html
+It is not necessary to be on a server, because written in pure JavaScript.
+You can save html file to your computer, start it in a browser, by double clicking the html file.
+Your csv or tab-delimited files can be read from your hard disk.

-one can analyse HLA data with various software
+Most people keep his/her HLA data on an Excel file, and examine them with varios software.
+Hap-o-mat and Arlequin are just two of them.

 Hapl-o-Mat can read various formats : https://github.com/DKMS/Hapl-o-Mat/tree/master/examplePopulations